Raytown Quality Schools

 Raytown has a small town feel with its welcoming and safe environment, while being located in a predominantly suburban area.
 Those who have attended Raytown Quality Schools or sent their children to the schools remain its best supporters.

-- Nineteen students named as National Merit semifinalists and ten chosen as finalists in the last fourteen years.
+• Nineteen students named as National Merit semifinalists and ten chosen as finalists in the last seventeen years.

-- A model entrepreneurship program at both middle schools.
+• A model entrepreneurship program at three middle schools.

-- Superintendent elected President of the Greater KC School Administrators Association
+• Superintendent elected Treasurer of the Missouri Association of School Administrators

 ● 10 elementary schools